-Tragedy struck on this day, 63 years ago in 1958, when Peter Collins perished in the German Grand Prix after his Ferrari ran wide and somersaulted, flinging its helpless driver into a tree.
+Tragedy struck on this day, 64 years ago in 1958, when Peter Collins lost his life at the German Grand Prix after his Ferrari ran wide and somersaulted, flinging its helpless driver into a tree.

 It was the second fatal accident in F1 in three races after the death of Luigi Musso at Reims a few weeks earlier.
 Collins' death came just two weeks after a brilliant win with Ferrari at the British GP.